paesanilab/MB-Fit/README.md

 Version v0.2.3 (Under development, not released.)
 * Fixed a bug where retrieve_best_fit() would think some converged fits failed to converge.
+* Added to_string() and to_string_only_value() functions to the DistributionFunction
+class and all subclasses.
+* All ConfigurationGenerators now print information about the temp, A, and/or distance distributions they use.

 Version v0.2.2
 * Fixed a bug where Qchem optimizations would crash when using the